 c.
 Completion of MATH-110 or higher with a C or better, or Accuplacer Next Gen QAS (255+), or ARITHANG(225+).

 d.
 Completion of AH-100, with a C grade or better.

 e.
 Completion of BIO-233, with a C grade or better.

 f.
 Completion of CHEM-131 or CHEM-141, with a C grade or better.

-Contact the Health Careers Student Success Navigator to confirm completion of steps 1 & 2 and placement on the qualified list.
+Contact your advisor to confirm completion of steps 1 & 2 and placement on the qualified list.